yegor256/blog/_drafts/2019-09-24-parsing-and-printing.md

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date in Java?
 It managed to collect a lot of upvotes since then and 20+ answers, including [my own one](https://stackoverflow.com/a/14274358/187141).
-Seriously, why didn't Java, such a rich eco-system, have a built-in out-of-the-box _simple_ solution for this primitive task?
+Seriously, why didn't Java, such a rich ecosystem, have a built-in out-of-the-box _simple_ solution for this primitive task?
 I believe this is because the designers of the Java SDK were 1) smart enough not to create a `print()` method right in the class `Date`, and 2) not smart enough to give us an extendable set of classes